 If you see purple sweet potatoes at the market, use those.
 The color is much more interesting, and offers a slightly different nutritional profile.

-Ingredients Notes and Substitutions for Whipped Sweet Potatoes
+Ingredients Notes and Resources for Whipped Sweet Potatoes

 - Olive Oil.
 I used California-based Rosenthal Ranch organic extra virgin olive oil for all of the components of this recipe.